 Unless otherwise indicated, please arrive by 11:30 am on the first day of the retreat.
 We will begin with lunch and have our opening right after lunch.
 Unless otherwise indicated, the retreat will close at 2 pm on the last day of the retreat.
 It is important for the cohort, the individual Fellows, and the facilitators for all participants to be present for all sessions.

-The 2019 Chesapeake Regional Fellowship participation fee is $1,800*.
+The 2020 Chesapeake Regional Fellowship participation fee is $1,800*.
 A few needs based scholarships will be available and can be applied for in your application.
 Fellows may choose to pay their tuition in full at the time of being selected or through a payment schedule.
-This includes:
+To learn more about creative payment options click here.

-- Membership in ELP's network of nearly 1000 Senior Fellows - a lifelong learning community of professional and personal development, collaboration, and impact
+- Membership in ELP's network of over 1200 Senior Fellows - a lifelong learning community of professional and personal development, collaboration, and impact.

 Transportation to and from retreats is not included in the tuition and is the responsibility of each Fellow.